eeriespace/eeriespace.github.io/_posts/2020-08-08-play-report-consecration-rituals-and-rescue-great-institute-of-cooking.md

 ### Entry Hall

-There is a elderly woman sitting on a chair passed the entrance, she sees her and says: *'I didn't know that the museum was taking visitors, we are undergoing renovations, but well you know.. times are tough and we need to make a living'* she approaches her and gives Lana 52ø, *'go rescue my friend'*
+There is an elderly woman sitting on a chair passed the entrance, she sees her and says: *'I didn't know that the museum was taking visitors, we are undergoing renovations, but well you know.. times are tough and we need to make a living'* she approaches her and gives Lana 52ø, *'go rescue my friend'*